 Roundup In Public Areas

 Roundup and other weed killers are not only used in private gardens.
-They can also be used in public spaces like parks, footpaths, and alongside roads.
+They can also be used in public spaces like parks, footpaths, and roadsides.
 So, if you see any evidence that an area has been recently sprayed, you should avoid it and take another route.

 You can reduce the risk of your dog becoming irritated or poisoned from environmental treatments by wiping their paws after each walk.